-Al's distant voice emerged, "I remember when we sat out back with Roze and her baby; she told me the story about the Priest in Lior.
-She told me about Scar and Dante, she told me about a lot of things she knew.
-It was so unbelievably bizarre.
-The story had so much of me in it, but I couldn't remember any of it.
-It was just a story with my name in it; nothing more.
-I feel like I have more in common with Den."
+Al's distant voice emerged, "I remember when we sat out back with Rose and her baby and she told me the story about the Priest in Lior.
+She told me about Scar and Dante.
+She told me a lot of things she knew.
+It was so strange - all these stories with so much of me in them, but I couldn't remember any of it.
+I still can't.
+It's all just a story with someone who has my name in it and nothing more.
+Sometimes I feel I have more in common with Den than anyone else."

-"They would leave and it was like closing a book; you put it down and the story stops.
-The only thing that made it real was when I looked at Winry and could see how old she was," Al shifted in his place, relaxing in Izumi's arm, wishing for no one to see him, "I looked at her like she was just some girl on the train, nobody special to me.
-But, she could look at me like I was someone that meant something to her.
-I didn't realize I was supposed to have cared, or that I should have known," he stopped for a moment, quieted by how tight Izumi's grasp on him had gotten, "she can tell me about me and my brother; some part of that storybook life that I can't convince myself is real.
-I can't remember it.
-She's the only one here now who remembers us and how we were on those days we'd met.
-And the only thing I could remember about her when she sat down…" Al trailed off, his voice unsuccessful in its attempt to remain emotionless as possible.
+"Some of the people who come to Resembool to visit… I can't remember the wheres and hows I met them - and then they leave and it's like closing a book; you put it down and the story stops.
+No matter how many times anyone tells me, the stories just aren't real.
+The only thing that makes any of it real is when I look at Winry and I can see how old she is," Al shifted in his place, relaxing into Izumi's side, wishing for no one to see him, "and I looked at that girl like she was just a stranger to me.
+She was nobody special.
+But, she looked at me like I meant something to her.
+I didn't realize I was supposed to have cared or that I should have known," he stopped for a moment, quieted by how tight Izumi's grasp on him had gotten, "she can tell me about me and my brother.
+She's a page in that storybook that I can't convince myself is real.
+She's the only one left who can remember how we met and what we'd done together.
+And the only thing I can remember about her…" Al trailed off, his voice unsuccessful in its attempt to remain emotionless as possible.

-"What could you remember?" she asked quietly.
+"What could you remember?"
+Izumi asked quietly.

-Edward hung out the train cabin window.
-The vehicle had parked at a station for half an hour for passenger turnover and some track adjustment down the line.
-His cheek resting on the rusty metal frame, "It's so hot in here… is it supposed to be this hot in August?
+Edward hung out the train cabin window, his cheek resting against the wooden frame.
+The locomotive had parked at a station for half an hour for passenger turnover and some track adjustment down the line.

+"Christ, it's hot in here… is it supposed to be this hot in August?
 There has to be something wrong with this country."
-He whined bitterly to himself; his jacket, vest and shoes thrown in a heap in the corner of the room.
-The hotter the weather got on this train ride, the hotter his arm got and that just made things worse.
-Edward and his father were not AutoMail engineers, but with their heads put together from what they'd observed of the Rockbells over many years, the heavy metal arm was the best either of them could come up with.
+He whined, already without his jacket, vest, and shoes discarded on the empty adjacent seat.
+The hotter the weather got on this train ride, the hotter his arm got and that just made things worse - the heat leached into the core of his body, trying to cook him from the inside out.
+Edward and his father were not AutoMail engineers, but with their heads put together from what they'd observed of the Rockbells, and everything his father knew simply through age, the heavy metal arm was the best either of them could come up with.
 Edward had given up cursing the stiff arm some time ago; it was almost a lost cause.
-Right now the only thing he seemed to be interested in was a passing thought on whether or not the temperature would make the paint run on the Danube station sign.
-Ed adjusted his ponytail having mastered the one and a half arm technique of doing so.
-He yanked it higher to keep his hair off the back of his neck.
-Relaxing on the window's edge, he wasn't given enough time to feel any peace before a little voice poked him in the face from the platform below.
+Right now, the only thing he seemed to be interested in was whether or not the temperature would make the paint run on the Danube station sign.
+Ed adjusted his ponytail, having mastered a one and a half arm technique of doing so, and yanked it higher to keep his hair off the back of his neck.
+Slumping into the window's edge, he wasn't given enough time to feel any peace before a little voice poked him in the face from the platform below.

 "I have Weiner Tagblatt, Frankfurter Allgemeine Zeitung, Angewandte Chemie, Weiner Zeitung!
 Come on!
 They're only a spot!"

-Ed picked his head up slowly from the ledge, "Your papers are all German.
-I can't take them through all the places I'm going.
+Ed picked his head up slowly from the ledge, "Your papers are all German," he told the boy in German, "I can't take them through all the places I'm going.
 Sorry."